ursusdm/URSUS_UHI/README.md

 ## Acknowledgements 🎁

 * This work has been supported by the project RTI2018-095097-B-I00 at the 2018 call for I+D+i Project of the Ministerio de Ciencia, Innovación y Universidades, Spain.
-Funding for open access charge: Universidad de Málaga / CBUA.